dlt-hub/dlt/docs/website/docs/user-guides/data-scientist.md

 # Data Scientist

 Data Load Tool (`dlt`) can be highly useful for Data Scientists in several ways.
-Here are four potential use cases:
+Here are three potential use cases:

 ## Use case #1: Efficient Data Ingestion and Optimized Workflow